-If a student is being considered for placement in a status other than advance in good standing, he/she will be afforded the opportunity to speak formally to the SPPC before a decision is rendered by the committee.
+If a student is being considered for placement in a status other than advance in good standing, they will be afforded the opportunity to speak formally to the SPPC before a final decision is rendered.
 Any student not recommended to advance in good standing will be notified within 72 hours by the Program Director.
-The Program Director will notify the Department Chair, Dean of the College of Health Professions, and the Dean of Academic Affairs and Operations on any recommendations of the SPPC other than "advance in good standing."
+The Program Director will notify the Department Chair, Dean of the College of Health Professions, and the Campus Director/Dean of Academic Affairs and Operations on any recommendations of the SPPC other than "advance in good standing."